Meghan Markle on the Struggle of “Not Being Able to Afford” Her $14M Mansion

-The Duchess said that the garden was a huge draw too, and spoke about two intertwined palm trees in the garden of the property, remarking that they were the first thing Prince Harry noticed about the nine-bedroom, sixteen-bathroom estate (that comes complete with a pool and tennis court).
+The duchess said that the garden was a huge draw too and spoke about two intertwined palm trees in the garden of the property, remarking that they were the first thing Prince Harry noticed about the 9-bedroom, 16-bathroom estate (which comes complete with a pool and a tennis court).

-Meghan and Harry are due to visit the UK this weekend as part of a series of charitable engagements, including the One Young World Summit in Manchester which starts on 5 September.
+Meghan and Harry are due to visit the UK this weekend as part of a series of charitable engagements, including the One Young World Summit in Manchester, which starts September 5.

 You Might Also Like